Thor poster

 The inciting incident occurs at 14 minutes when Frost Giants infiltrate Asgard during Thor's coronation ceremony, forcing Odin to postpone it.
 Thor's rage at this humiliation and his thirst for retaliation disrupts both the ceremony and his path to kingship.
 The attack exposes his unreadiness to rule..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Odin banishes Thor to Earth, stripping him of his powers and casting out Mjolnir separately.
+This illustrates the protagonist's commitment to Odin banishes Thor to Earth, stripping him of his powers and casting out Mjolnir separately.
 Thor's active choice to defy his father and invade Jotunheim results in this irreversible consequence - he enters the "mortal world" powerless and alone., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Thor fails to lift Mjolnir - a false defeat that represents his lowest point of powerlessness.
 He realizes he may truly be unworthy and trapped on Earth forever.
 Meanwhile, Loki discovers his true parentage as a Frost Giant, raising the stakes in Asgard., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 85 minutes (74% through) represents the emotional nadir.
 Here, Thor sacrifices himself to the Destroyer to save the town and his friends, offering his life in exchange for theirs.
 He is struck down and appears to die - a literal "whiff of death" and the loss of the old arrogant Thor.
-Everything he was is gone., demonstrates the protagonist at their lowest point.
+Everything he was is gone., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 78% of the runtime.
 Thor's self-sacrifice proves him worthy - Mjolnir returns to his hand and his powers are restored.
 The synthesis of his warrior strength with his newly learned humility makes him complete.
 He now understands what it means to be a true king and protector., demonstrating the transformation achieved throughout the journey.